mloporchio/ERCAnalysis/README.md

-# ERCAnalysis

-An analysis of ERC-20 and ERC-721 tokens on the Ethereum blockchain.
+# Comparing Ethereum fungible and non-fungible tokens: an analysis of transfer networks

 This GitHub repository contains all code to replicate the experimental results presented in [1].